DavidLupea/SDFinalProj/README.md

 * git clone https://github.com/DavidLupea/SDFinalProj.git
 * cd SDFinalProj
-* pip install -r requirements.txt
+* pip3 install -r requirements.txt
 * python3 app.py

 Then, navigate to 127.0.0.1:5000 in a web browser.
 Copy and paste your MapQuest API key into the space indicated on the website.